Mike-Bros/hyper-tally/README.md

 ## ![hypertally-logo](/public/img/hyper-tally.svg) About Hyper Tally

-Hyper Tally is webapp I created to replace my physical score sheets for games.
+Hyper Tally is webapp I created to replace my physical scoresheets for games.
 This is also good practice using software technologies like Laravel, Vue, and Tailwind.
 It was also decent graphic design practice creating SVG icons using Gravit Pro.